Need Help?

 ASCIA Action Plan and medications

 • Pack an adrenaline injector training device if you think you will need to teach others how to use it.
-For example, onboard child care workers or new friends of your teen (mark the trainer and keep separate from the real adrenaline injector).
+For example, onboard child care workers or new friends of your teen (mark the trainer and keep separate from the real adrenaline device).

 • Pack your medication prescriptions, as well as enough medication to last for the entire time you are cruising.

-Safe food and snacks
+Appropriate food and snacks

 • Don’t forget containers with lids to store snacks.